 S-42 (SS-153).

-US Navy photo # NH 80598, from the collections of the US Naval Historical Center.
+USN photo # NH 80598, from the collections of the US Naval Historical Center.
 Photo courtesy of the Naval Historical Foundation.
 Collection of Lieutenant O.E.
 Wightman.

-SS 153 128k 19th Submarine Division at San Diego, California, 28 July 1928, with officers and crewmen paraded on deck.
+2.54k 19th Submarine Division at San Diego, California, 28 July 1928, with officers and crewmen paraded on deck.
 Panoramic photograph, taken by O.A.
 Tunnell, 521 A St., San Diego.
 The first three submarines are (from inboard): S-46 (SS-157); S-42 (SS-153) and S-47 (SS-158).
-The other three are (in no order): S-43 (SS-154); S-44 (SS-155) and S-45 (SS-156).
+The 4th & 6th boats on the right are (in no order) S-43 (SS-154) & S-44 (SS-155).
+The fifth boat is S-45 (SS-156), with the E emblazoned on her conning tower.

 Holland 86k Holland (AS-3) moored off San Diego, California, circa 1930.

 Submarines alongside, to starboard, are (from inboard): S-25 (SS-130); S-28 (SS-133); S-24 (SS-129); S-27 (SS-132); S-26 (SS-131); and S-48 (SS-159) or S-46 (SS-157).
-Submarines moored to Holland's port side are (from inboard): V-3 (SF-6), later Bonita (SS-165); V-2 (SF-5), later Bass (SS-164); S-45 (SS-156); S-43 (SS-154); S-44 (SS-155); and S-42 (SS-153);
+Submarines moored to Holland's port side are (from inboard): V-3 (SF-6), later Bonita (SS-165); V-2 (SF-5), later Bass (SS-164); S-45 (SS-156); S-43 (SS-154); S-44 (SS-155); and S-42 (SS-153).

-US Navy photo # NH 63094, now in the collections of the US National Archives.
+USN photo # NH 63094, now in the collections of the US National Archives.

 Holland 102k Holland (AS-3) moored at San Diego, CA., circa 1930.
 Submarines alongside, apparently holding inspection, are (from inboard):